cloudkernel-tech/kerloud_gitbook/en/ADVANCEDDEV.md

     git clone --recursive https://gitee.com/cloudkernel-tech/Firmware.git
     git checkout master_kerloud

+If submodules fail to be downloaded, one candidate solution is to modify the host file following instructions in <https://blog.csdn.net/qq_44621510/article/details/95251993>.
+Then submodules can be updated with commands:

+    cd Firmware
+    git submodule init
+    git submodule update --recursive

 **Toolchain setup**

 The toolchain setup can be done by following the official guide at: